ajamontesa/PH-Econ-Data/README.md

 [National cash operations data](https://www.treasury.gov.ph/?page_id=4221) and [national debt data](https://www.treasury.gov.ph/?page_id=12407) can be downloaded the Bureau of Treasury.
 Local government fiscal data can be downloaded from the [Bureau of Local Government Finance](https://blgf.gov.ph/lgu-fiscal-data/).
 Budget documents can be found on the [Department of Budget and Management website](https://dbm.gov.ph/).

+### **Agricultural and Food Data**
+A number of agriculture data sets are available in this repository:
+*  value of production
+*  supply utilization accounts
+*  prices, costs, and returns

+The OpenStat platform is the best publicly available source for [agricultural data](https://openstat.psa.gov.ph/Database/Agriculture-Forestry-Fisheries), [agricultural accounts](https://openstat.psa.gov.ph/Database/Agriculture-Forestry-Fisheries/Agricultural-Accounts), and [price data](https://openstat.psa.gov.ph/Database/Prices).